Våler Municipality (Innlandet): Name

+On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
+Prior to this change, the name was spelled Vaaler with the digraph "aa", and after this reform, the name was spelled Våler, using the letter å instead.

 Coat of arms

 The coat of arms was granted on 7 August 1987.
-The arms show a gold-colored winged arrow pointing down on a red background.
-The arms are based on the legend that in 1022, King Olaf II of Norway (Saint Olaf) shot an arrow and where the arrow hit the ground, he built the church.
+The official blazon is "Gules, a downwards pointing winged arrow Or" (I rødt en nedvendt vinget gull pil).
+This means the arms have a red field (background) and the charge is a downwards pointing winged arrow.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The design was chosen to symbolize the legend that in the year 1022, King Olaf II of Norway (Saint Olaf) decided to solve a local disagreement on where a church should be built.
+He did so by shooting an arrow from his bow, commanding that the church be built wherever the arrow hit the ground.
+A winged arrow is also a frequent medieval heraldic motif.
+This design also has a V-shape which alludes to the initial V for Våler.
+The arms were designed by John Arne Moseng.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Våler.
+The Church of Norway has two parishes (sokn) within Våler Municipality.
 It is part of the Solør, Vinger og Odal prosti (deanery) in the Diocese of Hamar.

 The first Våler Church was known as the Mariakirken.
 Legend says the church was established by Saint Olaf.
 The church was rebuilt several times.
 By 1686, the stave church that was standing at that time was in poor condition so it was renovated and restored.
 In 1804, the people of Våler asked the King permission to build a new church.
 It was permitted by the King, and so the construction of a new church started the same year.
 The church tower is dated 1805, and the dedication of the new church was 26 June 1806.
 The old stave church was then torn down.
 Today, there is a monument where the old church stood.
-On 29 May 2009 the Våler Church was destroyed by an arson attack, which is suspected to be an act of satanist.
+On 29 May 2009, Våler Church was destroyed by an arson attack, which is suspected to be an act of satanist.
 It was rebuilt in 2015.

 Geography

-The municipality is bordered in the north by the municipality of Elverum, in the east by the municipality of Trysil and the neighboring country of Sweden, in the south by the municipality of Åsnes, and in the west by the municipality of Stange.
+The municipality is bordered in the north by Elverum Municipality, in the east by Trysil Municipality and the neighboring country of Sweden, in the south by Åsnes Municipality, and in the west by Stange Municipality.